sunnyhamm/taggingWithLLM/README.md

 tagging and annotations with LLM

-create a virual environment with pyhon version 3.12
+create a virtual environment with python version 3.12

 and pip install the packages:
 pandas==2.2.3